rain-on/pantheon/docs/Getting-Started/azure/Azure-Private-Network-Quickstart.md

 Then simply navigate in the Azure portal to your resource group, the one we named **pantheon-quickstart** then click on the virtual machine resource and click the **Delete** button.

-### I want to keep the VM but remove the nodes network.
+### I want to keep the VM but remove the nodes multicaster.
 Navigate to the VM in your Azure portal (click on **All services** in the left pane, then on **Virtual machines** and click on the one you named **quickstart**) and click the **connect** button that will give you the information to connect with SSH (see [Requirements](#requirements)).